grafana/grafana/docs/sources/alerting/unified-alerting/notification-policies.md

 {{< figure max-width="40%" src="/static/img/docs/alerting/unified/notification-policies-grouping.png" max-width="650px" caption="Notification policies grouping" >}}

 Grouping is a new and key concept of Grafana 8 Alerts.
 It is used to categorize alert notifications of similar nature into a single funnel.
-This is essential for properly routing alert notifications during larger outages when many parts of a system fail at once causing a high number of alerts to fire at once.
+This allows you to properly route alert notifications during larger outages when many parts of a system fail at once causing a high number of alerts to fire at once.

 As an example: